nathanhleung/blog-old.nathanhleung.com/_posts/2016-5-29-why-use-apis.md

 };
 ```

-Currently, after getting the list of posts from the database, the server simply sends the posts to the user in <abbr title="JavaScript Object Notation, a common way of representing data in Javascript">JSON</abbr> format.
-The posts will look something like this on the client side (let's say that the JSON is sent after a <abbr title="The type of request you're sending when you're not submitting forms on websites">GET</abbr> request to `/posts`):
+Currently, after getting the list of posts from the database, the server simply sends the posts to the user in <abbr data-title="JavaScript Object Notation, a common way of representing data in Javascript">JSON</abbr> format.
+The posts will look something like this on the client side (let's say that the JSON is sent after a <abbr data-title="The type of request you're sending when you're not submitting forms on websites">GET</abbr> request to `/posts`):

 ```js
 // http://localhost:8080/posts